© MightyKnittyMachines - Knitting Machine Encyclopedia

 Other machines with needle selectors are Studio SK101, Studio SK-102, Studio SK-103 and Studio SK-10, ArtKnitter RK-118, Silver SK102 and Singer 500.

 However, Empisal Knitmaster mod.
-250 has somewhat more advanced features: like a row counter with a more modern design (still slide-in but not like round one in Studio SK103, Silver SK103, Studio SK105, Silver SK105, and Singer 800 setups).
+250 has somewhat more advanced features, like a row counter with a more modern design (still slide-in but not like round one in Studio SK103, Silver SK103, Studio SK105, Silver SK105, and Singer 800 setups).

-Additonally, Empisal Knitmaster mod.
+Additionally, Empisal Knitmaster mod.
 250 has a very unusual yarn tension setup with a yarn holder cup attached to the tension mast.

 Additional add-ons might include a ribber (I am still researching which model).
 Stay tuned!